 Q. I attended several post-secondary institutions.
 Do I need to request transcripts from all of them?

 Yes.
 Official transcripts from all post-secondary institutions attended are required (whether you have completed a full degree or just one course).
-We recommend that you request transcripts as early as possible to avoid delays and to ensure that you will have time to receive, scan, and upload them into SlideRoom by the application deadline.
+We recommend that you request transcripts as early as possible to avoid delays and to ensure that you will have time to receive, scan, and upload them by the application deadline.
 The university may nullify an offer of admission, revoke registration, and/or rescind funding support if it finds that an applicant has provided false or incomplete information during the application process.

 Q. What should I include in my portfolio?

 Your portfolio should include samples of relevant student and/or professional work produced in the last five years.
 Visual work, analysis reports, and proposal documents may be included.
 Applicants are expected to demonstrate an in-depth understanding of their primary area of interest.